ispras/dedoc/docs/source/tutorials/creating_document_classes.rst

 LineWithMeta
 ------------

-Basic block of Dedoc document is :class:`~dedoc.data_structures.LineWithMeta`:
+Basic block of Dedoc document is :class:`~dedoc.data_structures.LineWithMeta` (line with metadata):

 .. literalinclude:: ../_static/code_examples/dedoc_creating_dedoc_document.py
     :language: python
-    :lines: 4-5
+    :lines: 8-9

-To specify hierarchy you should use :class:`~dedoc.data_structures.HierarchyLevel` class:
+Each document contains a hierarchy of its elements.
+For example, a header line should be on level higher than common paragraph lines.
+Hierarchy level is produced by :ref:`dedoc_structure_extractors` and may vary depending on the type of document.
+To specify hierarchy in our handmade document use :class:`~dedoc.data_structures.HierarchyLevel` class:

 .. literalinclude:: ../_static/code_examples/dedoc_creating_dedoc_document.py
     :language: python
-    :lines: 7-11
+    :lines: 11-16

 Hierarchy level compares by tuple (``level_1``, ``level_2``): lesser values are closer to the root of the tree.
 ``level_1`` is primary hierarchy dimension that defines type of line: